Far Cry 4: Setting and characters

 The game's setting, Kyrat, is a fictional country in the Himalayas region.
 When building Kyrat, the developers merged elements from real-world regions including India, Nepal and Tibet, but exaggerated those elements.
 The map's size is similar to that of Far Cry 3, but is more dense, diverse, and features more varied environments.
-The developers hoped that players could experience a sense of exploration when traveling between the different terrains.
-The team also hoped that the new location could be believable, while remaining interesting for players.
+The developers hoped that players could experience a sense of exploration when traveling between different terrains.
+The team also hoped that the new location could be believable while remaining interesting for players.
 As a result, they created an identity for Kyrat by doing such things as adding different signboards to the game and creating a fictional mythology and religion for Kyrat.
 The game's world was also designed to accommodate new features such as the helicopter and the grappling hook.
 In an effort to make the world feel real, the team added improvements to the design of side-quests.
 Instead of simply being activities for players to complete, the quests are narrative-driven, which was done to increase the connection between them and the world.
 In order to increase the credibility of the game's world, the studio sent a team to Nepal to experience and record the local culture, so that they could bring those ideas back to the studio.
 According to the developer, the trip changed the game's design; the focus shifted from the game's civil war, which is inspired by the real-world Nepalese Civil War, to developing unique and interesting characters.